Gothic Image Tours

 The early Corporation, composed of capital and inferior burgesses, held meetings in the market house which, because of its poor condition made change inevitable.
 After years of discussion a Mr.Down offered a piece of ground next to the gateway beside the Red Lion one which to build a new market hall on the ground floor and a Town Hall above.

 The Council Chamber remains there today, above a small meeting room which is part of the whole complex.

 Today the building houses the office of the Town Clerk, a large hall with three fine chandeliers widely used for receptions, dances, musical entertainments and meetings.
 The small hall below the Chamber is also popular for smaller meetings and functions.

-The Town Hall today is entirely funded by the town and the range of activities it attracts and is adjoined by St.Dunstan's Car Park, recently acquired by the Council.
-This park is capable of holding more than 60 cars and coaches and is the starting point for the local bus which regularly takes visitors around the Tor during the summer months
+The Town Hall today is entirely funded by the town and the range of activities it attracts and is adjoined by St.Dunstan's Car Park which is the starting point for the local bus which regularly takes visitors around the Tor during the summer months

 Wearyall Hill is an elongated low hill lies to the southwest of the town.
 It is here that Joseph of Arimathea is said to have placed his staff in the ground when he landed all-wear from his journey from the Holy Land.

 His staff sprouted and became the Holy Thorn, the descendants of which still blossom today at Christmastide.
 A cutting of the Holy Thorn is sent just before each Christmas to the Queen\'s table.
 The hill is open to the public.

 The Holy Thorn was vandalised in December 2010 but it is hoped that with proper care it will regrow its crown.